cmorierroy/BurialRecords/README.md

 That said, before I dive into having a search bar, I want to add a logo, splashscreen, and some original background music. <br>
 `5:00` I added the music.
 I'm going to try a lame logo, now.

+### Sept 24, 2020
+Took a while to get there, but started using custom cells, I restyled the UI, added a search bar, added a splashscreen.
+Was feeling quite unmotivated to do much more with this project since the dataset is seemingly useless - I don't think it includes any data from private cemeteries. <br>
+However, with the progress I made, I think I could relatively easily shift to another dataset.
+Or I could just use this as an app to query datasets if I make it a bit smarter.<br>

+For future tasks, till some problems with the border-radius for cells, but now my priority is shifting to adding labels for the data fields and having a functional search bar that displays results (perhaps even as you type).
+The music thing was cool to play with but its purpose has expired.
+I'll have to move that piece of code to a new project for future use, because I don't want to re-research it next time I need to add audio.